WeisongZhao/Sparse-SIM/README.md

 You can also find some fancy results and comparisons on my [website](https://weisongzhao.github.io/MyWeb2/portfolio-4-col.html).

-If you are interested in our work, here is also a small [blog](https://weisongzhao.github.io/rl_positivity_sim/) about it.
+If you are interested in our work, I wrote a small [blog](https://weisongzhao.github.io/rl_positivity_sim/) about it for a further reading.

 <!-- <p align="center">
 <img src='./sources/GUIv2.png' width=750>